shaheem-pp/Bootstrapresume/README.md

-# Bootstrapresume
+# Bootstrap Resume
-Created duplicate resume  using bootstrap
+Created a duplicate resume  using Bootstrap